 Building wealth is a major achievement.
 But growing your net worth is only half the battle.
 Protecting it is where the real strategy begins.
-That’s where diversification comes in.
-Without it, your wealth could be riding the wave of one market, one business, or one unexpected economic curveball.
+That’s why it’s crucial to diversify your net worth.
+Without diversification, your wealth could be riding the wave of one market, one business, or one unexpected economic curveball.

 If your assets are concentrated in just a few buckets – say, a 401(k), a primary residence, and some stocks – you’re more exposed than you think.
 Diversification is how you reduce risk, smooth out returns, and create a financial life that’s resilient under pressure.